Short Interest in NACCO Industries, Inc. (NYSE:NC) Grows By 38.6%

-NACCO Industries, Inc. (NYSE:NC – Get Rating) was the recipient of a large increase in short interest during the month of May.
-As of May 15th, there was short interest totalling 40,600 shares, an increase of 38.6% from the April 30th total of 29,300 shares.
-Based on an average daily volume of 34,500 shares, the short-interest ratio is presently 1.2 days.
-Currently, 1.3% of the company’s stock are sold short.
+NACCO Industries, Inc. (NYSE:NC – Get Rating) saw a significant growth in short interest in May.
+As of May 15th, there was short interest totalling 40,600 shares, a growth of 38.6% from the April 30th total of 29,300 shares.
+Approximately 1.3% of the company’s stock are short sold.
+Based on an average trading volume of 34,500 shares, the short-interest ratio is currently 1.2 days.

-A number of institutional investors have recently bought and sold shares of the stock.
-JPMorgan Chase & Co. increased its holdings in NACCO Industries by 34.0% in the 1st quarter.
-JPMorgan Chase & Co. now owns 1,005 shares of the company’s stock valued at $40,000 after purchasing an additional 255 shares during the last quarter.
-State Street Corp grew its stake in shares of NACCO Industries by 1.8% in the first quarter.
-State Street Corp now owns 20,044 shares of the company’s stock worth $786,000 after acquiring an additional 354 shares in the last quarter.
-Barclays PLC grew its stake in shares of NACCO Industries by 41.9% in the third quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Barclays PLC increased its position in shares of NACCO Industries by 41.9% during the third quarter.
 Barclays PLC now owns 1,486 shares of the company’s stock worth $45,000 after acquiring an additional 439 shares in the last quarter.
-Wells Fargo & Company MN grew its stake in shares of NACCO Industries by 71.1% in the fourth quarter.
-Wells Fargo & Company MN now owns 1,239 shares of the company’s stock worth $45,000 after acquiring an additional 515 shares in the last quarter.
-Finally, Morgan Stanley grew its stake in shares of NACCO Industries by 12.2% in the second quarter.
-Morgan Stanley now owns 5,077 shares of the company’s stock worth $133,000 after acquiring an additional 553 shares in the last quarter.
-Hedge funds and other institutional investors own 50.26% of the company’s stock.
+Connor Clark & Lunn Investment Management Ltd. bought a new stake in shares of NACCO Industries during the third quarter worth $227,000.
+American Century Companies Inc. increased its position in shares of NACCO Industries by 17.9% during the third quarter.
+American Century Companies Inc. now owns 9,862 shares of the company’s stock worth $294,000 after acquiring an additional 1,494 shares in the last quarter.
+Acadian Asset Management LLC bought a new stake in shares of NACCO Industries during the fourth quarter worth $49,000.
+Finally, McDonald Partners LLC bought a new stake in shares of NACCO Industries during the first quarter worth $679,000.
+Institutional investors and hedge funds own 50.26% of the company’s stock.

+Separately, StockNews.com cut NACCO Industries from a “buy” rating to a “hold” rating in a report on Thursday, May 26th.

+NACCO Industries (NYSE:NC – Get Rating) last posted its earnings results on Wednesday, March 2nd.
+The company reported $1.07 earnings per share for the quarter.
+The business had revenue of $49.10 million for the quarter.
+NACCO Industries had a net margin of 25.65% and a return on equity of 15.07%.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 15th.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 15th.
 Stockholders of record on Tuesday, May 31st will be given a dividend of $0.207 per share.
-This represents a $0.83 annualized dividend and a dividend yield of 1.43%.
+This represents a $0.83 dividend on an annualized basis and a dividend yield of 1.47%.
+This is a positive change from NACCO Industries’s previous quarterly dividend of $0.20.
 The ex-dividend date is Friday, May 27th.
-This is a positive change from NACCO Industries’s previous quarterly dividend of $0.20.
-NACCO Industries’s payout ratio is presently 11.02%.
+NACCO Industries’s dividend payout ratio is presently 11.58%.

-Separately, StockNews.com downgraded NACCO Industries from a “buy” rating to a “hold” rating in a research report on Thursday.

 NACCO Industries, Inc, together with its subsidiaries, engages in the natural resources business.
 The company operates through three segments: Coal Mining, North American Mining, and Minerals Management.
 The Coal Mining segment operates surface coal mines under long-term contracts for power generation companies and an activated carbon producer in North Dakota, Texas, Mississippi, and Louisiana in the United States, as well as Navajo Nation in New Mexico.